rocky-linux/documentation/docs/guides/email/02-basic-email-system.md

 Mysql > insert into virtual_aliases(id,domain_id,source,destination) values(2,1,'all@mail.rockylinux.me','leeo@mail.rockylinux.me');
 ```

-The password entries for the relevant email users are not shown here, as it requires the use of `doveadm pw -s SHA512-crypt -p twotestandtwo` command.
+The password entries for the relevant email users are not shown here, as it requires using `doveadm pw -s SHA512-crypt -p twotestandtwo` command.
 See [here](#ap1)

 #### Knowledge of SHA512 (SHA-2)